 Research on Customer Effort Score showed that successful companies create loyal customers mainly by reducing customer effort, and helping customers solve their problems easily and quickly – not only by impressing them with exceptional customer interaction on all touchpoints.

 Step 2.
 Use Customer Journey Analytics to Prove the Correlation Between Business Metrics and Customer Experience

 Customer Journey Analytics is the best tool you can find to show that your calculations using business metrics are really linked to CX.
 Here’s what this tool can do for you:

-- identify how customer experience changes the customer behavior
+- Identify how customer experience changes customer behavior;

-- understand how your CX strategy modified customers’ behavior, the way they interact with your company and, finally, how these changes impact your business metrics
+- Understand how your CX strategy modified customers’ behavior, how they interact with your company, and, finally, how these changes impact your business metrics.

 Conclusions on CX strategies

 I suppose we are on the same side regarding the importance of a solid customer experience strategy and management system.
-Still, if you need another incentive to conduct your business keeping the clients’ satisfaction as your guiding star, take a look at the recent Temking Group study.
-Their data predict that companies that earn nowadays $1 billion annually can expect to earn, on average, an additional $700 million within three years of investing in customer experience.
+Still, if you need another incentive to conduct your business, keeping the clients’ satisfaction as your guiding star, look at the recent Temkin Group study.
+Their data predict that companies that earn $1 billion annually can expect to earn, on average, an additional $700 million within three years of investing in customer experience.
 Now, are you sure that is worth it?

 Customer experience strategy represents the action plan that helps you generate a positive customer experience in each customer journey stage and achieve long-term customer experience goals.